 Aug.
 2, 1886 - A “difficulty” occurred in Monroeville on this Monday between Eligah Broughton and A.J.
 Curlee about a misunderstanding regarding some private affair, in which Broughton received several slight wounds from a pocket knife in the hands of Curlee.
 The knife was dull and Broughton “suffered no serious inconvenience from its too close proximity,” according to The Monroe Journal.

 Aug.
 2, 1895 – The Monroeville mail was robbed two miles east of Belleville, Ala.
-The horse, vehicle and riffled mail pouch were found concealed in the bushes on the roadside, and the driver was missing, so it is presumed that he either robbed the mail himself or was “foully dealt with” by the real robber.
+The horse, vehicle and riffled mail pouch were found concealed in the bushes on the roadside, and the driver was missing, so it was presumed that he either robbed the mail himself or was “foully dealt with” by the real robber.
 The mail pouch contained eight registered packages, all of which were broken open and their contents extracted.
 Rumors circulated that “Railroad Bill” committed the robbery.

 Aug.
 2, 1896 - Arthur Sowell, the clerk at the Bear Creek Co.’s store at Manistee, was “anticipating a trip” to his home in Monroeville on this Sunday on his bicycle.